JiachengZhao98/Banking-Ledger-System/README.md

-**Important: Don't forget to update the [Candidate README](#candidate-readme) section**

 Real-time Transaction Challenge
 ===============================
 ## Overview
-Welcome to Current's take-home technical assessment for backend engineers!
-We appreciate you taking the time to complete this, and we're excited to see what you come up with.

 You are tasked with building a simple bank ledger system that utilizes the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern to maintain a transaction history.
 The system should allow users to perform basic banking operations such as depositing funds, withdrawing funds, and checking balances.
 The ledger should maintain a complete and immutable record of all transactions, enabling auditability and reconstruction of account balances at any point in time.

 ## Details